jafingerhut/lpc10/README.md

-I started using RCS (Git had not yet been developed) to maintain my personal modifications to the files, and according to the time stamps in a later version I have, most of those modifications were made from February through October in 1996.
+I started using RCS (Git had not yet been developed) to maintain my personal modifications to the files, and according to the time stamps in a later version I have, all of those modifications were made from February through October in 1996.

 I published a file named `lpc10-1.5.tar.gz` on my personal web page at